 Once every five years, in the second and seventh year of each decade, the Bureau of the Census carries out a detailed census of businesses throughout the United States.
 In between, the Census Bureau carries out a monthly survey of retail sales.
-These figures are adjusted with foreign trade data to account for exports that are produced in the United States and sold abroad and for imports that are produced abroad and sold here.
+The government adjusts these figures with foreign trade data to account for exports that are produced in the United States and sold abroad and for imports that are produced abroad and sold here.
 Once every ten years, the Census Bureau conducts a comprehensive survey of housing and residential finance.
 Together, these sources provide the main basis for figuring out what is produced for consumers.

 For investment, the Census Bureau carries out a monthly survey of construction and an annual survey of expenditures on physical capital equipment.

-For what is purchased by the federal government, the statisticians rely on the U.S. Department of the Treasury.
+For what the federal government purchases, the statisticians rely on the U.S. Department of the Treasury.
 An annual Census of Governments gathers information on state and local governments.
-Because a lot of government spending at all levels involves hiring people to provide services, a large portion of government spending is also tracked through payroll records collected by state governments and by the Social Security Administration.
+Because the government spends a considerable amount at all levels hiring people to provide services, it also tracks a large portion of spending through payroll records that state governments and the Social Security Administration collect.

 With regard to foreign trade, the Census Bureau compiles a monthly record of all import and export documents.
-Additional surveys cover transportation and travel, and adjustment is made for financial services that are produced in the United States for foreign customers.
+Additional surveys cover transportation and travel, and make adjustments for financial services that are produced in the United States for foreign customers.

-Many other sources contribute to the estimates of GDP.
+Many other sources contribute to GDP estimates.
 Information on energy comes from the U.S. Department of Transportation and Department of Energy.
-Information on healthcare is collected by the Agency for Health Care Research and Quality.
+The Agency for Health Care Research and Quality collects information on healthcare.
 Surveys of landlords find out about rental income.
 The Department of Agriculture collects statistics on farming.

-All of these bits and pieces of information arrive in different forms, at different time intervals.
-The BEA melds them together to produce estimates of GDP on a quarterly basis (every three months).
-These numbers are then “annualized” by multiplying by four.
-As more information comes in, these estimates are updated and revised.
-The “advance” estimate of GDP for a certain quarter is released one month after a quarter.
+All these bits and pieces of information arrive in different forms, at different time intervals.
+The BEA melds them together to produce GDP estimates on a quarterly basis (every three months).
+The BEA then "annualizes" these numbers by multiplying by four.
+As more information comes in, the BEA updates and revises these estimates.
+BEA releases the GDP “advance” estimate for a certain quarter one month after a quarter.
 The “preliminary” estimate comes out one month after that.
-The “final” estimate is published one month later, but it is not actually final.
-In July, roughly updated estimates for the previous calendar year are released.
-Then, once every five years, after the results of the latest detailed five-year business census have been processed, the BEA revises all of the past estimates of GDP according to the newest methods and data, going all the way back to 1929.
+The BEA publishes the “final” estimate one month later, but it is not actually final.
+In July, the BEA releases roughly updated estimates for the previous calendar year.
+Then, once every five years, after it has processed all the results of the latest detailed five-year business census, the BEA revises all of the past GDP estimates according to the newest methods and data, going all the way back to 1929.

-When thinking about the demand for domestically produced goods in a global economy, it is important to count spending on exports—domestically produced goods that are sold abroad.
-By the same token, we must also subtract spending on imports—goods produced in other countries that are purchased by residents of this country.
-The net export component of GDP is equal to the dollar value of exports (X) minus the dollar value of imports (M), (X – M).
-The gap between exports and imports is called the trade balance.
-If a country’s exports are larger than its imports, then a country is said to have a trade surplus.
-In the United States, exports typically exceeded imports in the 1960s and 1970s, as shown in Figure 19.3 (b).
+When thinking about the demand for domestically produced goods in a global economy, it is important to count spending on exports—domestically produced goods that a country sells abroad.
+Similarly, we must also subtract spending on imports—goods that a country produces in other countries that residents of this country purchase.
+The GDP net export component is equal to the dollar value of exports (X) minus the dollar value of imports (M), (X – M).
+We call the gap between exports and imports the trade balance.
+If a country’s exports are larger than its imports, then a country has a trade surplus.
+In the United States, exports typically exceeded imports in the 1960s and 1970s, as Figure 19.4(b) shows.

-Based on these four components of demand, GDP can be measured as:
+Based on these four components of demand, we can measure GDP as: